I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_present.md

 ## Members

+`hSrcResource`

+[in] A handle to the source resource to display. <b>hSrcResource</b> can be <b>NULL</b> if the user-mode display driver should perform a color-fill operation to the screen.

+`SrcSubResourceIndex`

+[in] The zero-based index into the source resource, which is specified by the handle in the <b>hSrcResource</b> member.
+This index indicates the subresource or surface to display.

+`hDstResource`

+[in] A handle to the destination resource to display to.
+If <b>NULL</b>, the user-mode display driver is informed that a color-fill operation will occur, but the user-mode driver is not expected to perform the operation.
+The display miniport driver does the actual color-fill operation and will be informed of the color value at that time.

 `DstSubResourceIndex`

 [in] The zero-based index into the destination resource, which is specified by the handle in the <b>hDstResource</b> member.
 This index indicates the subresource or surface to display to.